neubig/lamtram/README.md

 with options:

     $ src/lamtram/lamtram-train \
+        --dynet_mem 1024 \        # Allocate 1024 megabytes of memory for training
         --model_type nlm \        # Train a neural language model
-        --context 2 \             # Use a 2-gram context
-        --layers "lstm:100:1" \   # Create a single 100-node LSTM layer
+        --layers "lstm:512:1" \   # Create a single 512-node LSTM layer
+        --wordrep 512 \           # Use 512-node word representations
-        --trainer sgd \           # Use sgd for training models --learning_rate 0.1 \     # Set learning rate to 0.1
+        --trainer adam \          # Use adam for training models --learning_rate 0.001 \   # Set learning rate to 0.001
         --seed 0 \                # A random seed, or 0 for a different seed every run --train_trg train.unk \   # Specify the training file
         --dev_trg dev.txt \       # Specify the development file